-Solo: A departure from the Cinematic Bond.
+Insightful and absolutely readable.
 I had received the review copy from Random House India.
 Thank you Random House India for giving me this opportunity.
-You can buy this book at amazon or at Flipkart in case you live in India.
+You can buy this book at Flipkart in case you live in India.